 - Repeat steps 1-4 as needed until internship is secured.
-Accept desired internship and notify SOS Internship Coordinator.
+Accept desired internship and notify the School of Sustainability Internship Coordinator.

 - Complete required registration paperwork with internship supervisor.
-Submit paperwork to SOS Internship Coordinator (at least 2 weeks prior to start of semester).
+Submit paperwork to the School of Sustainability Internship Coordinator (at least 2 weeks prior to start of semester).

 - Register for SOS 484 course upon clearance from Internship Coordinator.

 - Begin internship and start SOS 484 coursework (first week of ASU term—fall, spring, or summer).